Jarnail Singh Bhindranwale

-Jarnail Singh Bhindranwale ([d͡ʒəɾnɛːlə̆ sɪ́ŋɡə̆ pɪ̀ɳɖrãːʋaːɭe]; born Jarnail Singh Brar; 2 June 1947– 6 June 1984) was an Indian militant.
-He was the leading figure of the Khalistan movement, although he did not personally advocate for a separate Sikh nation.
+Jarnail Singh Bhindranwale ([d͡ʒəɾnɛːlə̆ sɪ́ŋɡə̆ pɪ̀ɳɖrãːʋaːɭe]; born Jarnail Singh Brar; 2 June 1947– 6 June 1984) was a Sikh militant.
+After Operation Bluestar, he posthumously became the leading figure for the Khalistan movement, although he did not personally advocate for a separate Sikh nation.

-He was the fourteenth jathedar, or leader, of the prominent orthodox Sikh religious institution Damdami Taksal.
+He was the fourteenth jathedar or leader, of the prominent orthodox Sikh religious institution Damdami Taksal.
 An advocate of the Anandpur Sahib Resolution, he gained significant attention after his involvement in the 1978 Sikh-Nirankari clash.
 In the summer of 1982, Bhindranwale and the Akali Dal launched the Dharam Yudh Morcha ("righteous campaign"), with its stated aim being the fulfilment of a list of demands based on the Anandpur Sahib Resolution to create a largely autonomous state within India.
 Thousands of people joined the movement in the hope of retaining a larger share of irrigation water and the return of Chandigarh to Punjab.
 There was dissatisfaction in some sections of the Sikh community with prevailing economic, social, and political conditions.
 Over time Bhindranwale grew to be a leader of Sikh militancy.

 In 1982, Bhindranwale and his group moved to the Golden Temple complex and made it his headquarters.
 Bhindranwale would establish what amounted to a "parallel government" in Punjab, settling cases and resolving disputes, while conducting his campaign.
 In 1983, he along with his militant cadre inhabited and fortified the Sikh shrine Akal Takht.
 In June 1984, Operation Blue Star was carried out by the Indian Army to remove Jarnail Singh Bhindranwale and his armed followers from the buildings of the Harmandir Sahib in the Golden Temple Complex, which resulted in hundreds to thousands of deaths according to various reports, including that of Bhindranwale.

 Bhindranwale has remained a controversial figure in Indian history.
-While the Sikhs' highest temporal authority Akal Takht describe him a 'martyr', with immense appeal among rural sections of the Sikh population, who saw him as a powerful leader, who stood up to Indian state dominance and repression, to many Indians, he symbolized a revivalist, extremist and terrorist movement, which remains a point of contention.
+While the Sikhs' highest temporal authority Akal Takht describe him a 'Martyr', with immense appeal among rural sections of the Sikh population, who saw him as a powerful leader, who stood up to Indian state dominance and repression, many Indians saw him as spearheading a "revivalist, extremist and terrorist movement", which remains a point of contention.

 Early life

-Bhindranwale was born on 2 June 1947, as Jarnail Singh Brar to a Jat Sikh family, in the village of Rode, in Moga District (then a part of Faridkot District), located in the region of Malwa.
+Bhindranwale was born on 2 June 1947, as Jarnail Singh Brar to a Jat Sikh family, in the village of Rode, in Moga District (then a part of Ferozepur district), located in the region of Malwa.
 The grandson of Sardar Harnam Singh Brar, his father, Joginder Singh Brar was a farmer and a local Sikh leader, and his mother was Nihal Kaur.
 Jarnail Singh was the seventh of eight siblings of seven brothers and one sister.
 He was put into a school in 1953 at the age of 6 but he dropped out of school five years later to work with his father on the farm.